exoplatform/exo-documentation/docs/UsingKudos.rst

 You can express your recognition to your colleagues by sending them kudos when you want to thank them for their help, contributions or good work.
 You have a limited number of kudos to send per period of time (week, month or quarter).

-If you don't use the kudos during the current period, you will not be able to use them in the next one.
-They are not cumulated with the number of kudos you are allowed to use in the new period.
+Kudos to send expire at the end of the period if you didn’t send them.
+Also, they can’t be cumulated with kudos you received.
+Thus, you can’t keep kudos for yourself they are give-only tokens of recognition.
 Both the number of kudos and periodicity are determined by the administrator of the platform.

 The receiver may be rewarded for the kudos he received if the administrator has enabled and configured the Kudos rewarding program.